Gökay Akbulut: Member of Parliament

 Akbulut ran for the first time in the 2017 federal elections on behalf of her local district association (Landesverband Mannheim) and was elected to the third place of the Landesverband Baden-Württemberg's candidate list.
 At the German Parliament she represents her local electoral district Mannheim and is one out of six members of parliament from the federal state of Baden-Württemberg for The Left Party.
 Akbulut is the spokeswoman for migration and integration on behalf of the Left faction.
 She is a full member of the Committee for Legal Affairs and Consumer Protection and a deputy member of the Committee for Internal Affairs.
 Akbulut is also a full member of the European Law Subcommittee.
 She represents the Left faction in the German-Turkish as well as in the German-Greek Parliamentary Group of the German Parliament.
 Due to years of active work in Kurdish associations and her support for the Kurdish Movement, Akbulut is well connected all over Europe.
 In 2017 the press reported that Akbulut was under observation of the Federal Office for the Protection of the Constitution because of her pro-Kurdish activism.
 She was accused of having been in contact with Kurdish organizations, who are allegedly associated with the Kurdistan Workers' Party (PKK).
 Akbulut is pressing charges against this observation, which supposedly started in 2007.
 She receives support for her legal resistance against this observation from her party The Left.

 Political views

 During debates on the possible ratification of the Global Compact for Migration of Germany Akbulut was the leading voice in the support of the Compact's ratification by Germany, opposing the position of faction chairwoman Sahra Wagenknecht.
-Akbulut expressed criticism against Wagneknecht's controversial statements on the topics of migration and her engagement for her private campaign Aufstehen.
+Akbulut expressed criticism against Wagenknecht's controversial statements on the topics of migration and her engagement for her private campaign Aufstehen.

 She is critical of the current political order in Germany and would like to see broader democratic possibilities.
 She'd prefer the economy would have to adapt more to the democracy instead that the democracy adapts to according to the economy.
 She is an opponent of the Turkish Government of Recep Tayyip Erdoğan.